westonh/appengine-php-wordpress-starter-project/README.md

-# WordPress on App Engine Starter Project
+a# WordPress on App Engine Starter Project

 This repo is designed to be as close as possible to "clone and deploy" given that the Google App Engine team doesn't have a license to distribute WordPress, MySQL, or the 3rd party WordPress plugins we use here.